apache/maven-site/content/markdown/developers/release/maven-core-release.md

 #### Remove Old Versions from ASF Distribution Directory

-Next, any superceded releases should be removed from the above locations (after confirming that they exist in /www/archive.apache.org/dist/maven).
+Next, any superseded releases should be removed from the above locations (after confirming that they exist in /www/archive.apache.org/dist/maven).

 #### Proceed with Announcement